teivah/teivah/README.md

 ## Programming Languages

-* Java whispers in objects, elegant and strong.
+* _Java_ whispers in objects, elegant and strong
-* Scala dances with patterns, concise all along.
+* _Scala_ dances with patterns, concise all along
-* Go strides with concurrency, simplicity its song.
+* _Go_ strides with concurrency, simplicity its song
-* Rust crafts safety, code resilient and lifelong.
+* _Rust_ crafts safety, code resilient and lifelong
-* Python invites with ease, readability never wrong.
+* _Python_ invites with ease, readability never wrong